Reaching and converting an audience with content is becoming harder to do.

 The key is to understand more about your customers, to then be able to focus resources on developing appropriate content, distributed at the right time through targeted channels.

-B2B technology buyers especially seek out reviews, references from third parties, feedback from colleagues, forums, and a multitude of other reference material rather than rely solely on what they receive directly from corporate sources.
+B2B technology buyers especially seek out reviews, references from third parties, feedback from colleagues, forums, and a multitude of other reference material.
+They won’t rely solely on what they receive directly from your corporate sources.

 A Changing Technology Sales Cycle.

 In a recent survey, 74% of B2B buyers told Forrester they conduct more than half of their research online before making an offline purchase.